s-nelsen/StarWars5e.Core/StarWars5e.Parser/Sources/en/SNV_Content.md

 <img src="https://www.gmbinder.com/images/JA2xrqp.png" style="position:absolute; left:18px; top:120px; width:48px;" />

 ## Rakghouls
-Rakghouls are a living plague–the manifestation of a highly communicable disease capable of swiftly transforming its victims into twisted, degenerate monsters with predatory instincts.
-The rakghoul virus can infect hundreds of known species and is most often delivered through a rakghoul's bite; a person attacked by a rakghoul and “lucky” enough to survive typically becomes a rakghoul him- or herself.
+Rakghouls are a living plagueâ€“the manifestation of a highly communicable disease capable of swiftly transforming its victims into twisted, degenerate monsters with predatory instincts.
+The rakghoul virus can infect hundreds of known species and is most often delivered through a rakghoul's bite; a person attacked by a rakghoul and â€œluckyâ€ enough to survive typically becomes a rakghoul him- or herself.
 Some victims resist the virus for days, succumbing to rakghoul instincts while retaining their original bodies.

 ***Behavior.*** Hideous and possessing an appetite for flesh, Rakghouls are non-sentient, and are most commonly simple and animalistic in behavior.
 These feral rakghouls, known also as "lower rakghouls", are slaves to their instincts and especially their hunger, often traveling in packs numbering between four and eight, and attacking anything that looks or smells like potential food.
 Though they hold to no form of heirarchy, certain rakghouls, known to some as "rakghoul fiends", exhibit a manner of influence over their "lower" rakghoul brethren.
 Hardy and vicious, these rakghouls are generally believed to somehow maintain bits of their former intelligence, and direct other rakghouls to trap and ambush prey; it is even rumored that these rakghouls can use weapons.